vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que12.
+### Que 12.
 Write a function that takes an array of numbers and returns a new array where each element is the original element plus 1. use map function

 ```
  let arr = [1, 4, 5, 6, 8, 10];